 Scheduled Recirculation can be used to move air throughout the home during times when the CERV would otherwise be off because no heating, cooling, or ventilation is needed.
 This Scheduled Recirculation setting is reached through the Comfort Menu.
 By setting the Scheduled Recirculation setpoint, the CERV will spend the set % of the Assessment Interval time in Recirculation Mode.
-For example, if the Assessment Interval is set to 10 minutes and the Scheduled Recirculation set to 10%, the CERV will recirculate for 1 minute out of the 10 minute interval.
+For example, if the Assessment Interval is set to 10 minutes and the Scheduled Recirculate for 1 minute out of the 10 minute interval.
 During recirculation, only the inside supply fan is powered.
 See pg 17 for information on the Assessment Interval.